rikusilvola/ocaml.org/data/planet/reynard/ocaml-compiler-hacking-feb-2017---activity-summaries.md

 <ul>
   <li>
-    <p>Tadeu Zagallo from <a href="https://www.uber.com/en-GB/cities/london/">Uber</a> <a href="http://reynard.io/2016/11/16/CompHack.html">returned</a> with increased OCaml knowledge and found a fix for <a href="https://caml.inria.fr/mantis/view.php?id=7060">printing exceptions that happen within custom printers installed in the OCaml toplevel</a> (which are currently being swallowed).
+    <p>Tadeu Zagallo from <a href="https://www.uber.com/en-GB/cities/london/ - [406 Not Acceptable]">Uber</a> <a href="http://reynard.io/2016/11/16/CompHack.html">returned</a> with increased OCaml knowledge and found a fix for <a href="https://caml.inria.fr/mantis/view.php?id=7060">printing exceptions that happen within custom printers installed in the OCaml toplevel</a> (which are currently being swallowed).
 A PR will be on the way soon for review.</p>
   </li>
   <li>
     <p>Marek Bern&aacute;t from <a href="http://metail.com/">Metail</a> joined us for the first time to learn more about OCaml, and perused some Mantis bugs.
 He worked on finding a fix for <a href="https://caml.inria.fr/mantis/view.php?id=6604">expressions ignored by the toplevel and compiler</a> and prepared a change that issues warnings when the line directive is found in inappropriate positions or with inappropriate arguments.
 A PR will be incoming soon - this is great progress for a first session, with little prior understanding of the OCaml compiler!</p>